lngquoctrung/diabetes-prediction/README.md

 3. **Access the application**

-Open your browser and navigate to `http://localhost:8080`
+Open your browser and navigate to `http://localhost:8080` or <https://diabetes-prediction-qctrung.streamlit.app/>

 ## 📊 Usage Guide